-Bluegrass outfit FY5 performs at Crash Music in Aztec
+Bluegrass outfit FY5 performs at Crash Music

 FARMINGTON — Like a lot of other people who play bluegrass, Mike Finders found his way to the genre only after experimenting with many other types of music.